 "The most common feng shui principle in the bedroom is to have a commanding position," says Cerrano.
-This means positioning your bed with a clear vantage point of the bedroom door from the bed, while avoiding being 100 percent in alignment with the doorway, Cerrano says.
+This means positioning your bed with a clear vantage point of the bedroom door from the bed while avoiding being 100 percent in alignment with the doorway, Cerrano says.

 The result?
 "This allows the occupant to literally, energetically, and metaphorically see and feel who and what opportunities are approaching their life."

 The same goes for the ensuite bath, says Cerrano.
-"If you have a master bathroom connected to your bedroom, you would also want to avoid placing your bed in direct alignment with the bathroom door."
+"If you have a primary bathroom connected to your bedroom, you would also want to avoid placing your bed in direct alignment with the bathroom door."

 Adopt a Less-Is-More Approach